 If an older person isn’t getting the care they need, you may notice:

 What You Can Do

 If you see any of these signs in a loved one, friend, or neighbor, speak up right away.
 It could save the person’s life.

 There are groups that can step in to help older people who are in danger.

 First, try talking privately with the person you suspect is in trouble.
 You can start by saying you think something is wrong and you want to help.
-If he won't answer your questions, it’s possible that he is being abused.
-If he tells you someone’s hurting him or you suspect he’s in immediate danger, call 911.
+If they won't answer your questions, it’s possible that they are being abused.
+If they tell you someone’s hurting them or you suspect they are in immediate danger, call 911.

-If the problem isn’t urgent, contact Adult Protective Services in the state where he lives.
+If the problem isn’t urgent, contact Adult Protective Services in the state where they live.
 You don’t need proof of the abuse to make the call.
-The agency will send someone to the person's home to check out the report and, if necessary, take steps to make sure he’s safe.
+The agency will send someone to the person's home to check out the report and, if necessary, take steps to make sure they are safe.